Why Hydration Matters for Your Health

 Symptom Tracking for Urology

-Men with BPH benefit from tracking bathroom frequency to monitor symptoms, assess medication effectiveness, and prepare for urology visits with objective data.
+Men with BPH can use bathroom-frequency tracking to record patterns, discuss symptoms and medication questions, and prepare for urology visits with objective data.

 50% of men over 50 affected • AUA Symptom Score tracking